WeiDUorg/weidu/README-WeiDU-Changes.txt

   * We no longer distribute WeiGUI.
   * The variable "%SAVE_DIRECTORY%" evaluates to the location of the current game's saves.
 Compatible with BGEE.
+  * Updated some of the TP2 tutorials to be slightly more contemporary.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead